-But both, the artist and the entire project were fictions that I invented, and Ars Electronica did not know this fact.
+The artist Melissa Fatoumata Touré and the entire project were fake.
+I invented them without the knowing of Ars Electronica.
 Weeks after the exhibition opening and more than half a year after I first contacted Ars Electronica as Melissa Fatoumata Touré, doubts about the real character of the artwork raised on the side of the organizers and eventually, Ars Electronica’s investigations revealed the true background of the work.

-I took the journey’s belletristic basis (as specified by Ars Electronica itself) as an occasion to consider an installation that would be played out in the realm of fiction.
+I took the journey’s belletristic basis as an occasion to consider an installation that would be played out in the realm of fiction.
 Just like the novel that gave the whole project its name.
-The Internet as the filter in the communication between Ars Electronica and me played an essential role in this by effectively concealing my true identity for more than eight months.
-Inventing and subsequently maintaining a fictional identity by means of digital communication have also simultaneously been the core of my artistic contribution to this exhibition.
+The Internet as the filter in the communication between Ars Electronica and me played an essential role in my project as it helped me to effectively conceal my true identity for more than eight months.
+Inventing and subsequently maintaining a fictional identity was the core of my artistic contribution to this exhibition.

 For the exhibition, I custom-tailored both, the “WIA < > WIA” installation as well as the fictional artist “Melissa Fatoumata Touré”, to the wishes expressed by the project organizers in their call for submissions.